pypeit/PypeIt/doc/deimos_howto.rst

 .. image:: figures/deimos_spec2d.png

+For DEIMOS masks with many slits, the display time is substantial.
+You may prefer to limit viewing only a subset of the `channels` with the `--channels` option.

 The green/red lines are the slit edges.
 The orange line shows the *PypeIt* trace of the object and the orange text is the